 To prevent damage to your website during testing and making adjustments, you can use the free plugin “WP STAGING“.

 Open the WP STAGING plug-in.
-Then click on “Create New Staging Site,” assign a name and click on “Start Cloning.”
+Then click “Create Staging Site,” assign a name, and click “Start Cloning.”
 The plugin creates a copy of your site.
-Then you can use the “Open Staging Site” button to access your staging site and try out all changes in a secure environment without endangering your production site.
+Then, you can use the “Open Staging Site” button to access your staging site and try out all changes in a secure environment without endangering your production site.

 You can recognize from the orange menu bar that you are working on the staging site created by WP STAGING.